 Permit requirements for treatment are expressed as end-of-pipe conditions.
-This set of numbers reflects levels of three key parameters: (1) biochemical oxygen demand (BOD), (2) total suspended solids (TSS), and (3) pH acid/base balance.
-These levels can be achieved by well-operated sewage plants employing "secondary" treatment.
+This set of numbers reflects levels of five key parameters: (1) biochemical oxygen demand (BOD), (2) total suspended solids (TSS), (3) pH acid/base balance, (4) Ammonia and (5) Nitrate.
+These levels can be achieved by well-operated sewage plants employing "secondary" treatment with denitrification.
 Primary treatment involves screening and settling, while secondary treatment uses biological treatment in the form of "activated sludge."
+Denitrification uses the activated sludge process to remove nitrogen from the wastewater.